undergrad-partner-school

 Financial Aid

-The most recent figures show that financial help was given to 794 freshmen.
+The most recent records show that 794 freshmen received some sort of financial help.
 Students of this school received an average of $10,602 in financial help.

 Need-based

-2,703 students gained some form of need-based financial aid.
+There were 2,703 students who secured need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of Wisconsin-Eau Claire is available to international students.
 The overall number of students (including freshmen) who were determined to have financial need amounted to 3,310.
-The amount of federal need-based scholarships/grants awarded to the students at this institution was $8,875,897, and state $4,977,123.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $8,875,897, and state $4,977,123.
 The students of University of Wisconsin-Eau Claire received the -institutional need-based aid in the amount of $3,767,967, and external in the amount of $3,122,324.

 $2,563